FirstClassTree/TimeL-E/README_DB-SERVICE.md

 and the db-service translates them to SQLAlchemy operations.
 This allows backend to remain DB-agnostic, and enables swapping/replicating DBs via internal services.

+In developement access `http://localhost:7000/docs#` or `http://localhost:7000/redoc`
+for a FastAPI web server that automatically generates and serves interactive API documentation for DB Service.

 ## Responsibilities

 - Connects to the PostgreSQL instance